trinityrnaseq/OICR_RNASeq_2017_Workshop/Day3_Trinity/Morning_denovo_assembly.md

               --right data/wt_SRR1582649_2.fastq,data/wt_SRR1582651_2.fastq,data/wt_SRR1582650_2.fastq,data/GSNO_SRR1582648_2.fastq,data/GSNO_SRR1582646_2.fastq,data/GSNO_SRR1582647_2.fastq \
               --CPU 2 --max_memory 2G --min_contig_length 150

->Note, if you see a message about not being able to identify the version of Java, please just ignore it.

 Running Trinity on this data set may take 10 to 15 minutes.
 You'll see it progress through the various stages, starting with Jellyfish to generate the k-mer catalog, then followed by Inchworm to assemble 'draft' contigs, Chrysalis to cluster the contigs and build de Bruijn graphs, and finally Butterfly for tracing paths through the graphs and reconstructing the final isoform sequences.

 Running a typical Trinity job requires ~1 hour and ~1G RAM per ~1 million PE reads.
 You'd normally run it on a high-memory machine and let it churn for hours or days.